Review

 • Jazz oxford: required in technique-level jazz classes.
 The Capezio E-Series Jazz Oxford is the men's standard, starting around $37.
 For boys still in children's sizing, ask the teacher which jazz shoe style she recommends before buying, since jazz oxford sizes in children's ranges are narrower and the fit varies by brand.

-• Character oxford: required for musical theatre, show choir, and recital programs that have a character dance component.
-The Capezio Jr. Footlight in black is the standard youth character oxford ($51).
-For adult men, the Capezio K360 covers both character and tap in one shoe and shows up on both the men's tap and men's character pages.
+• Character shoe: required for musical theatre, show choir, and recital programs that have a character dance component.
+The Capezio Jr. Footlight in black is the youth standard at $51, but note it is a buckle-strap shoe, not a lace-up oxford, so confirm the closure the program wants.
+For a real lace-up character oxford, the Capezio K360 (men's sizes) covers both character and tap and shows up on both the men's tap and men's character pages.

 • Dance sneakers: some boys' programs allow dance sneakers for hip-hop, street jazz, or cross-training classes.
 The same sneaker rules apply as for girls: non-marking sole, approved for the studio's floor.
 Read the dance sneakers guide for brand and sole recommendations.